taras-svystun/llm-chat-bot-demo/README.md

 ## Issues
 In the following chapter I describe the issues, which are recommended to be improved
+1. The model was hosted on paid cloud service.
+After the development, the cloud service was shut down.
+It needs to be turned on, when somebody wants to test the app.
-1. Loading the txt file is an overkill.
+2. Loading the txt file is an overkill.
 It is recommended to upload a file and load it straight away without saving it to disk.

 ![Example 1](example_1.jpeg)